Panchop10/omega2_clocking_system/README.md

 7. Copy the JSON file to your code directory and rename it to google_spreadsheet/omega_ned_key.json

-8.Find the timeclock_system-email inside google_spreadsheet/omega_ned_key.json.
+8. Find the timeclock_system-email inside google_spreadsheet/omega_ned_key.json.
 Back in your spreadsheet, click the Share button in the top right, and paste the timeclock_system email into the People field to give it edit rights.
 Hit Send.

 See the [google_spreadsheet](https://github.com/Panchop10/omega2_clocking_system/tree/gspreadsheet/google_spreadsheet)for details